hmrc/ukim-auth-checker-api-roadmap/source/documentation/index.md

 ## Updates

 - UKIMS Checker API v1.0 Alpha Assesment in progress
-- UKIMS Checker API v1.0 will not be ready for use in production until the UKIMS Eori Checker service goes live.
+- UKIMS Checker API v1.0 will not be ready for use in production until the UKIMS Checker API service goes live.

 ## Related documentation
 - UKIMS Checker API v1.0 reference guide